OptiRTC/OptiRTC-API-examples/ArcGISAppBuilderWidget/README.md

-# ArcGIS AppBuild Widget Example
+# ArcGIS AppBuilder Widget Example

 This is an example integration of Opti's Public API in [ArcGIS's AppBuilder](https://developers.arcgis.com/web-appbuilder/guide/xt-welcome.htm).